-150577.01 DESCRIPTION.
+15077.01 DESCRIPTION.

 - A. Produce a mass concrete placement free of cracks caused or worsened by concrete heat of hydration.
 Accomplish this through appropriate concrete mix design and control of concrete temperatures and temperature differences.
-Use of concrete pre-cooling, concrete post-cooling, application of insulation or external heat, and/or selection of reduced heat of hydration concrete mix may be appropriate for this purpose. - B. Compliance with this specification may result in long durations of temperature control which could impact the sequence and schedule of planned work.
-The Contractor shall implement procedures to control concrete temperature that are compatible with the work plan and project schedule. - C. Mass concrete is defined as any concrete placement with a least dimension greater than 4.5 feet.
+Use of concrete pre-cooling, concrete post-cooling, application of insulation or external heat, and/or selection of reduced heat of hydration concrete mix may be appropriate for this purpose. - B. Compliance may result in long durations of temperature control which could impact the sequence and schedule of planned work.
+Implement procedures to control concrete temperature that are compatible with the work plan and project schedule. - C. Mass concrete is defined as concrete placement with a least dimension greater than 4.5 feet.
 Mass concrete with a least dimension between 4.5 feet and 6.5 feet must satisfy Tier 1 temperature control plan requirements.
 Mass concrete with a least dimension greater than 6.5 feet must satisfy Tier 2 temperature control plan requirements.
+Tier 1 and Tier 2 temperature control plan requirements are defined in Article DS-15077.03, A. If any geometric portion of a placement qualifies as mass concrete, that entire placement shall be considered mass concrete.
+For example: - 1.
+If a theoretical construction joint placed at any given location in the placement would result in a fraction of the placement qualifying as mass concrete, that entire placement shall be considered mass concrete. - 2.
+If a sphere of diameter 4.5 feet can fit somewhere within the bounds of the placement, the entire placement shall qualify as a Tier 1 mass concrete placement. - 3.
+If a sphere of diameter exceeding 6.5 feet can fit somewhere within the bounds of the placement, the entire placement shall qualify as a Tier 2 mass concrete placement. - D. Do not apply this specification to concrete drilled shafts.

-Tier 1 and Tier 2 temperature control plan requirements are defined in Article SP-150577.03, A. - D. This specification does not apply to concrete drilled shafts. - E. Apply Section 2403 and Division 41 of the Standard Specifications with the following modifications.
+E. Apply Section 2403 and Division 41 of the Standard Specifications with the following modifications.

-150577.02 MATERIALS.
+15077.02 MATERIALS.